Model.PageBodyTags

 Programming skills studentship

-Part of the Biochemical Society's Summer Vacation Studentship scheme, our programming skills studentship is centred on skills development, equipping students with analytical and computational tools useful for their career progression and graduate school applications.
+Part of the Biochemical Society's Summer Vacation Studentship scheme, our programming skills studentship is centred on skills development.

 The studentship includes: